ckcollab/ckcollab/_posts/2023-04-12-ChatGPT-and-OpenAI-Unlocking-the Potential-of-AI-for-Your-Business.md

 # How we're using AI

- * Chrome Upwork extension: Respond to job offers quickly by having an AI agent knowledgeable about your business.
+ * Chrome Upwork extension: Respond to job offers quickly by having an AI agent knowledgeable about your business generate proposals for you.
+Can answer questions like "what frameworks do you know?" or "talk about a recent project like this."
 Uses [OpenAI](https://openai.com/)
  * Game development: We're leveraging AI to create artwork and large playable maps for our game.
  * Website redesign: Building a fresh new design around [Midjourney](https://midjourney.com/).
  * Prompt Wars: A fun website using [InvokeAI](https://github.com/invoke-ai/InvokeAI) where users generate images that compete with others based on challenge topics.